-Traditionally referred to as alimony, spousal maintenance is sometimes paid by the higher earning spouse to the lower earning spouse following a divorce.
-There are many factors that could affect duration or amount, too.
+Traditionally referred to as alimony, spousal maintenance is sometimes paid by the higher-earning spouse to the lower-earning spouse following a divorce.
+There are many factors that could affect the duration or amount of spousal maintenance.
 The purpose of spousal support is to assist the lower earner in maintaining a standard of living similar to what was experienced during the marriage, while also considering the needs of the obligor.
 In some cases, the award of spousal maintenance may be permanent.

 At the Law Office of Barbara J. Gislason, clients are guided through every step of the divorce process by a highly experienced lawyer.
 Barbara is dedicated to providing honest advice aimed at a fair resolution.
 She has assisted thousands of people in Minnesota with the various aspects of divorce, including establishing or opposing an award of spousal maintenance.

 It is important to note that marital misconduct generally plays no role in spousal maintenance decisions in Minnesota as it is known as a no-fault state.
 Some of the factors that will be taken into consideration when establishing the spousal maintenance amount include:

 - The age of each spouse